For A Versatile Solution

 How Much Can You Spend?

-If you do find that these speakers fall outside of your budget, there may still be some similar models by the same manufacturer that cut some of the additional features to create a lower cost point.
+If you find that these speakers fall outside your budget, there may still be some similar models by the same manufacturer that cut some of the additional features to create a lower cost point.

 Connectivity Concerns